 Once again, we insist: the preparation of the wide masses can in no way be one of the preconditions of the revolution.
-If we were to wait for all the masses to be prepared for this grandiose task we would never do simply enter the field of ideology and become functional to the power it was pretending to attack.
+If we were to wait for all the masses to be prepared for this grandiose task we would never do anything.
+We are convinced that the preparation of the great masses will more than anything be a consequence of the revolution, and perhaps not the most immediate one.
+On the contrary, the revolutionary anarchist minority must be prepared for the historic task awaiting them.